bshravan45/data-extract-pdf/README.md

 - shift-f: Move to next page in this PDF file
 - shift-b: Move to previous page in this PDF file
 - shift-s: Save processed json
-- [number keys 0-9]: Switch which rectangle extraction template is being used; useful for defining templates for multiple document types with different layouts at once
+- [0-9]: Switch which rectangle extraction template is being used; useful for defining templates for multiple document types with different layouts at once

 Once all the files are either processed or unprocessed, press ctrl-s to save the queues and queue data, and then you may quit the program.